 “Sql2Go” comes from changing “far” to “sql.”
 It is still catchy, but the point is that I can offer database development and administration services to order, as you need them, at lower cost than hiring a full-time developer/DBA.

-I have been developing for and administering SQL Server since 1998, beginning with SQL Server 6.5.
-I worked as a full-time corporate or academic application developer or systems programmer for more than 40 years and have been programming and consulting as a software developer since 1970.
+Software Development: I have been developing for and administering SQL Server since 1998, beginning with SQL Server 6.5.
+I worked full time as an electronics technician, systems programmer, or software developer for more than 40 years, and have been programming and consulting as a software developer since 1970.

 My recent work has been with SQL Server 2016 and 2012 (SSRS, DB Engine, SSIS), developing and optimizing for and administering large databases.
 While I am retired from full-time permanent employment, I continue to offer consulting services.

-When not consulting, I have been developing a genealogical database application using SQL Server 2016.
-It is currently at a proof-of-concept stage running on a local SQL Server, but my ultimate goal is to move it to Azure as an SaaS application.
+When not consulting, I am developing a genealogical database application using SQL Server 2017.
+It is currently at a proof-of-concept stage running on a local server, but my ultimate goal is to move it to Azure as an SaaS application.

 I worked the early years of my professional career as the department technician for the Computer Science department at California State University, Sacramento, first part-time beginning in 1974 and then as a full-time staff member beginning in 1977 and continuing into 1979, when I became the lead systems programmer for the CSUS Computer Center, also a full-time staff position.

-My work as a professional developer began in 1974 while working as a technician and studying for my BS in Computer Science at the same time (at CSUS), and continued as I transitioned into to systems programming and then applications programming and eventually database development.
-In the late 1980’s, as a developer, I assumed an additional role as a systems administrator and IT specialist (Microsoft & Unix) for other developers in the places where I worked.
-I am not a general-purpose “IT person” but I nevertheless have many years of IT/sysadmin experience with a focus on tools used by and issues encountered by software developers.
+My work as a professional developer began in 1974 while working as an electronics technician and studying for my BS in Computer Science (at CSUS), and continued as I transitioned into to systems programming and then applications programming and eventually database development and administration.
+I am not a general-purpose “IT person” but I nevertheless have years of IT/sysadmin experience with a focus on tools used by and issues encountered by software developers.